 - University Press Scholarship Online (UPSO)

-Three of the four eBook collections manage check outs and downloads using Adobe Digital Editions or ADE.
+ProQuest and EBSCO eBook collections manage check outs and downloads using Adobe Digital Editions or ADE.
 (UPSO is the exception, with content available as .pdf files.)
 Not every eBook is available to more than one person at a time.
 ADE manages check outs - similar to a print book which, when checked out, is not available for use by another patron.

 Apps such as iBook, Bluefire and Adobe Reader allow transfer from ADE to mobile devices, though this varies by collection.